 Framed: 82 x 67 x 6.5 cm (32 5/16 x 26 3/8 x 2 9/16 in.); Unframed: 66.5 x 52.3 cm (26 3/16 x 20 9/16 in.)

 Purchase from the J. H. Wade Fund 1948.137

 Jewelry, lace, and sumptuous fabrics show off this woman's wealth—and the artist's skill in painting them.

-Many of Hals's portraits exhibit the bold, jagged brushstrokes typically associated with his work, but this portrait shows him experimenting with a more precise mode of painting.
-Hals often painted “wet-into-wet,” not allowing the paint to dry before applying additional layers.
-Here, for example, these blended strokes are used at the figure's hairline to convincingly recreate individual strands of hair.
-The sitter has recently been tentatively identified as Aeltje Dircksdr.
-Pater (1597–1678), wife of the Haarlem brewer and burgomaster Jan de Wael (1594–1663).
-An inscription confirms her age as 41 when Hals painted her.
+Portraits by Hals often feature bold, jagged brushstrokes.
+This portrait shows him experimenting with the “wet-into-wet,” technique, in which layers of paint were added in succession without being allowed to dry in between.
+Note the blended strokes used at the woman’s hairline to suggest individual strands of hair.
+The sitter has been tentatively identified as Aeltje Dircksdr.
+Pater (1597–1678), wife of the Haarlem brewer and burgomaster (mayor) Jan de Wael (1594–1663).
+An inscription states she was 41 when Hals painted her.

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.

 All images and data available through Open Access can be downloaded for free.
 For images not available through Open Access, a detail image, or any image with a color bar, request a digital file from Image Services.